MicrosoftDocs/win32/desktop-src/WinAuto/ensure-that-ui-elements-are-named-correctly.md

 ---
 title: Ensuring that UI Elements are Correctly Named
-description: This topic describes the correct way to specify the names of the UI elements in your Microsoft Win32 applications so that Microsoft Active Accessibility can accurately expose the names to client applications through the IAccessible \ 32;Name property. ms.assetid: '5b8f23cb-9906-4cc4-83d4-73fdf96ed681'
+description: This topic describes the correct way to specify the names of the UI elements in your Microsoft Win32 applications so that Microsoft Active Accessibility can accurately expose the names to client applications through the IAccessible \ 32;Name property. ms.assetid: 5b8f23cb-9906-4cc4-83d4-73fdf96ed681 ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Ensuring that UI Elements are Correctly Named

-This topic describes the correct way to specify the names of the UI elements in your Microsoft Win32 applications so that Microsoft Active Accessibility can accurately expose the names to client applications through the [**IAccessible**](iaccessible.md) [Name property](name-property.md).
+This topic describes the correct way to specify the names of the UI elements in your Microsoft Win32 applications so that Microsoft Active Accessibility can accurately expose the names to client applications through the [**IAccessible**](/windows/win32/oleacc/nn-oleacc-iaccessible?branch=master) [Name property](name-property.md).

 The information in this section applies to Microsoft Active Accessibility only.
 It does not apply to applications that use Microsoft UI Automation or those based on markup languages such as HTML, Dynamic HTML (DHTML), or XML.